- Richard Smith

 Year Opened: 1989

 There is nothing much in the immediate area of the stadium.
-It is located on a 4 lane highway with not a whole lot to see or do within walking distance except for the fairgrounds.
+There is not a whole lot to see or do within walking distance except for the fairgrounds.
 There are many food and dining options within a short driving distance.

 Downtown Boise offers a thriving environment with many options.
 There are lots of restaurants and bars for pretty much anyone to enjoy.
 If you enjoy beer there are many local breweries to try out.
 Recommendations include 10 Barrell Brewing and Bittercreek Alehouse.

 There are some hardcore fans with seats around the home plate area.
 They will be loud and into all aspects of the game.
 The fans are pretty traditional minor league fans for this area.
 Some are very knowledgeable about the game, while others are there as part of a family or a group and may be less interested in the actual game.